 The Message of Job

-The fact of suffering in the world challenges us with its questions.
 The book of Job is all about human suffering.
-Its portrayal of one man's sufferings, the ineffective responses of his friends, and his struggle for faith and understanding mirrors our own experiences in the world.
+Its portrayal of one man's anguish, the ineffective responses of his friends, and his struggle for faith and understanding mirrors our own experiences in the world.